-3.1.4 Move around the directory structure
+3.1.2 Directory structure

 Unlike 'drives' in MS Windows, UNIX has a single directory tree that starts in / (called root directory).
 Everything can be reached from the root directory.
 The next important directory is ~ (called user's home directory).
 It is a shortcut for /home/user here, /home/..your login name.. in general.